Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 Theodosius Dobzhansky famously wrote that "nothing in biology makes sense except in the light of evolution."[^Dob] In the spirit of this quotation, there must be some evolutionary reason for the presence of the large number of negatively autoregulating *E. coli* transcription factors that we identified in the [previous lesson](autoregulation).
 We will use biological modeling to establish this justification.

 Say that a transcription factor *X* regulates another transcription factor *Y*, and consider two cells.
-In both cells, *X* upregulates the transcription of *Y*, but in the second cell, *Y* also negatively autoregulates; see the figure below for an illustration.
+In both cells, *X* activates *Y*, but in the second cell, *Y* also negatively autoregulates; see the figure below for an illustration.

 [![image-center](../assets/images/600px/two_cells.png){: .align-center}](../assets/images/two_cells.png)
 The two cells that we wish to simulate.
 In the first cell (left), *X* only activates *Y*; in the second cell (right), *Y* also negatively autoregulates.